muratkeremozcan/appsyncmasterclass-backend/README.md

 The unit test for `getMyTimeline` would be duplicating the `getTweets`, because the vtl templates are near identical.

-We can write a test for `TimelinePage.tweets.request.vtl` since there is plenty  going on there.
+We can write a test for `UnhydratedTweetsPage.tweets.request.vtl` since there is plenty  going on there.

-Check out `__tests__/unit/TimelinePage.tweets.request.test.js`.
+Check out `__tests__/unit/UnhydratedTweetsPage.tweets.request.test.js`.

 For the e2e test: